postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 ## File uploads

-Newman also supports file uploads.
-This enables you to use a data file such as a text file to fill in form data fields.
-For an example, learn more at [Uploading files in Newman](/docs/running-collections/using-newman-cli/newman-file-uploads/)
+Newman supports file uploads, so you can use a data file (such as a text file) to fill in form data fields.
+Learn more about [uploading files in Newman](/docs/running-collections/using-newman-cli/newman-file-uploads/).

 ## Custom reporters